Skip to main content

 Why does the down payment automatically change on the calculator?

-How much is the monthly mortgage payment for a $500,000 house, over 30 years?
+How much is the mortgage payment of $500,000 for 30 years?

 What is an amortization schedule?

-Are mortgage payments made every month?
+Are mortgage payments due every month?

 How do I calculate monthly payments on a mortgage?